-There’s no fast track to mastering Mandarin Chinese, but smart resources like ‘Hacking Chinese’ can certainly help to accelerate your learning.
+There’s no fast track to mastering Mandarin Chinese, but smart resources like Hacking Chinese can certainly help to accelerate your learning.
 With a focus on how to learn as opposed to what to learn, the blogs present a very student-friendly approach to getting to grips with the language.
 For example, there are articles on how to learn inside the classroom and out, memory aids to enhance learning and how to have fun learning Chinese.

-The posts are divided into three categories – learn Chinese, culture, and life – and are full of tips, hints, advice and detailed definitions.
+The posts are full of tips, hints, advice and detailed definitions.
 John goes into each topic in some depth and there’s always plenty of material on vocabulary and grammar.
-Within each category there are further sub-categories, and spending just a few minutes every day with ‘Sinosplice’ will greatly improve understanding of the country and its culture and language.
+Within each category there are further sub-categories, and spending just a few minutes every day with Sinosplice will greatly improve understanding of the country and its culture and language.

-5. East Asia Student
+4. East Asia Student

-East Asia Students keeps readers on their toes with an ever-changing diet of posts on many aspects of the Chinese language, from vocabulary and how it is structured to learning resources and ways to enhance learning capabilities.
+East Asia Student keeps readers on their toes with an ever-changing diet of posts on many aspects of the Chinese language, from vocabulary and how it is structured to learning resources and ways to enhance learning capabilities.
 The articles are lengthy and comprehensive, and made palatable by being so well composed.
 They are also divided into intuitive smaller subsections.

 This outstanding blog is packed to the rafters with tips, tricks and resources focused on learning Mandarin Chinese.
 There are insights into how to make the learning easier, advice on conversational skills and guides for absolute beginners.
-There are also posts that analyse the philosophy of the language and how it influences thinking and identity.
+There are also posts that analyze the philosophy of the language and how it influences thinking and identity.

 There’s plenty of food for thought here.
 The blog is written by Dan, a law student from Melbourne who is studying in Nanjing during the first half of 2014.